webiumsk/FIAT-HELL/README.md

 2. Open the project in VSCode.

 3. Upload the project to your ESP32 board through PlatformIO.

 ### Configuration

 Access the Config Portal to configure various parameters:
 1. Tap the screen during the initial loading animation
 2. On your phone or PC, connect to the device (find device with name "LN ATM-xxx")
+3. Set your preferences, currencies and wallets

+**Some prefences can be set during the runtime.**
+Tap the dot in top right corner of main screen.
+Type your PIN (configured through the Config Portal)

-Funding Source: Choose between LNbits and Blink.
+- Funding Source: Choose between LNbits and Blink.
+- Exchange: Default is CoinGecko, but for some exotic currencies, like Hondurasan Lempira, you need switch to ExchangeApi
-Enable/Disable Animation: Toggle animations on the main screen.
+- Enable/Disable Animation: Toggle animation of the Title on the main screen.
+- From this screen you can reset the ATM or run the Config Portal

 ### Usage